Daily-Nerd/EnvSync/README.md

 Next steps:
   1. Edit .env with your configuration values
-  2. Import in your code: from envsync import env
+  2. Import in your code: from tripwire import env
   3. Use variables: API_KEY = env.require('API_KEY')
 ```